kamil-kw/Rocky_Paperusus_Scissorro/README.md

 * **All pages:**

-    * Characters - during the first days of the project I did use different pictures for positioning and building game logic, however I changed it later to specially designed and created for this game characters.
+    * Characters - during the first days of the project I did use different pictures for positioning and building game logic, however later I have changed them to specially designed and created for this game.
     * Game rules added to first page as adviced by my Mentor Marcel Mulders, list reveal after pressing the **WANT TO KNOW HOW TO PLAY?** button
     * Lost & win page image changed due to issues with performance and best practice discovered by Lighthouse test - created own mp4 in [Canva](https://www.canva.com/) to be displayed
     * Zoom for text and characters added to story page to improve interactivity and UX